AI email for nonprofits

 Why ForthWrite for nonprofit professionals

 • Nonprofit communicators carry a wide range of email types with limited staff capacity.
-ForthWrite learns your voice so the personal quality of a major gift stewardship email does not depend on having two hours to write it.
+ForthWrite uses generative AI that learns your voice so the personal quality of a major gift stewardship email does not depend on having two hours to write it.
+It saves time on first drafts while preserving the brand voice and specificity that drive donor engagement.

-• The closed-loop learning captures your distinct communication patterns for donors, foundations, boards, and corporate partners, so each type gets the appropriate register.
+• The closed-loop learning captures your distinct communication patterns for donors, foundations, boards, and corporate partners, so each type gets the appropriate register without resetting to a generic AI tone.

-• The persona prompt generator at ForthWrite lets you set your mission's voice and communication rules once and apply them consistently across all outreach.
+• The persona prompt generator lets you set your mission's brand voice and communication rules once and apply them consistently across all outreach, whether you are drafting fundraising appeals or funder updates.

 Common questions

-Will ForthWrite help write fundraising appeal emails for mass sending?+
+Will ForthWrite help write fundraising appeal emails and marketing emails for mass sending?+

 ForthWrite drafts one email at a time inside Gmail or Outlook.
-Use it to write the master appeal email and personal stewardship notes, then send at scale through your CRM or email marketing platform.
+Use it to write the master fundraising appeal, generate subject line variations, and draft personal stewardship notes, then send the campaign at scale through your CRM or email marketing platform like Constant Contact or Mailchimp.
+ForthWrite handles the email content; your send platform handles the list and delivery.

 Can it help us maintain donor relationships when we have limited major gifts staff?+

 Yes.
 ForthWrite reduces the drafting time on personal donor stewardship emails, which is where major gifts staff spend a disproportionate amount of their time.
-It does not replace relationship management, but it reduces the barrier to writing the personal notes that relationships depend on.
+It does not replace relationship management, but it reduces the barrier to writing the personal notes that donor relationships depend on.
+The human judgment about what to say stays with the staff member; ForthWrite handles the writing.

 Does it work for faith-based or community organizations?+

 Yes.
 ForthWrite learns from whatever you write.
-If your organization has a specific voice or set of values that comes through in your communication, it will build those patterns into your voice profile.
+If your organization has a specific voice, set of values, or community-facing communication style that comes through in your email, it will build those patterns into your voice profile.
+Community organizations, faith communities, and social service nonprofits each have distinct registers, and ForthWrite adapts to the one in your sent history.

 Also relevant